Microsoft · MB-330

 Demand for Dynamics 365 SCM expertise is driven by ongoing enterprise migrations from legacy ERP platforms (including Dynamics AX) to cloud-based Dynamics 365, making certified consultants valuable across manufacturing, retail, distribution, and public sector industries.
 The MB-330 Associate certification also serves as a gateway to the MB-335 Expert certification, which targets professionals leading large-scale, complex SCM implementations.
 Compared to platform-agnostic supply chain credentials, the MB-330 is tightly tied to a specific, widely deployed ERP platform, making it directly actionable for consulting firms and enterprise employers running Dynamics 365 environments.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 920 questions.

 Explanation